DivyanshGarg380/Internship_Tracker/README.md

   <img src="https://img.shields.io/badge/Gemini-4285F4?style=flat-square&logo=google&logoColor=white" />
 </p>

 An intelligent recruiting CRM that extracts recruitment updates from email content using AI, maintains complete application timelines, and provides real-time analytics through a centralized dashboard.
+It also includes an AI Recruiting Agent that proactively discovers and ranks new opportunities from real company career pages.

 ---